-Photographed in the New Museum of Contemporary Art in NYC
+Photographed in the Cooper Hewitt Design Museum in Upper Manhattan.

 I have to thank my friend Andrew for turning me on to The Button Show; a super fun exhibit that’s up now at Rush Arts Gallery.
 Curated by Peter “Souleo” Wright, The Button Show features sculptures and other artworks created using regular clothing buttons, incorporated with other found objects, to create unique art that is delightful to behold.